Exhibition: "Love Letters"

 Dates on display: Nov.
 2-Dec.
 30

-View photos from the opening reception of "Love Letters" on OPL's Flickr page.
+View photos from the opening reception of "Love Letters" on OPL's Flickr page, opens a new window.

 In "Love Letters," Bert Leaverton and Peter Fankhauser work to assess and codify the physical and psychological fallout of conflict and the footprint it leaves behind.
 Through a common language of appropriated materials, both artists examine the role escalating global conflict plays in disrupting notions of stability by presenting work that looks at patterns of displacement and lasting psychological trauma.

 Leaverton's photographs depict dioramas created in her studio that relay memories of her "boots on the ground" deployment in Iraq.
 Processing these scenes has become an integral component in managing the diagnosis of Post Traumatic Stress Disorder that she, and many other veterans, manage daily.
 Alongside her work, Fankhauser creates video and site-specific installation to reference the ways in which populations were displaced and resettled during and after the Iraq war, as well as his own (mis)remembering of events that led up to it.

 Peter Fankhauser: TV brought me up--music on television, film on television, television on the Internet.
 That appetite to watch and listen leaves me wondering whether content is explicitly linked to the mode of representation as the distinctions that characterize individual media become more porous and permeable.
 Do time and distance that separate us from the historical context of the story's original telling make it less true?
 Do historical fictions become more real with each new iteration?
 And how has new media created a space for the continuation of unsettled oral histories and shifting contemporary mythologies?